-Turnover is solely derived within the UK from its sole revenue stream of the supply of electricity and renewable obligation certificates generated in the normal course of business excluding discounts, VAT and other sales related taxes.
-Turnover is recognised when the significant risks and rewards of ownership of the goods have been passed to the buyer, usually on supply of energy to the customer.
+Turnover represents amounts receivable for goods provided in the normal course of business excluding discounts, VAT and other sales related taxes.
+Turnover from the sale of goods is recognised when the significant risks and rewards of ownership of the goods have been passed to the buyer, usually on supply of energy to the customer.